 Classic thin egg noodles, originating from the Emilia Romagna region.

-Learn how to make delicious fresh pasta and then slice this into tagliatelle in the final video on my how to make pasta page.
+Find out how to make delicious fresh pasta and then slice this into tagliatelle strips in the final video on my how to make pasta page.

 A narrower type of tagliatelle.
 (Learn about ‘ini’ types of pasta here.)

 Torchietti means ‘little torches’ in Italian, which aptly describes the shape of this small, bell-shaped pasta. (‘Torchi’ refers to the larger version of this pasta.)